kainlite/blog/content/blog/cloud_native_applications_with_kubebuilder_and_kind_aka_kubernetes_operators.md

 While Kind is not actually a requirement I used that for testing and really liked it, it's faster and simpler than minikube.

+Also if you are interested how I got the idea to make this operator check this [github issue](https://github.com/kubernetes/kubernetes/issues/72597).

 ##### **Prerequisites**
 * [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)
 * [kustomize](https://github.com/kubernetes-sigs/kustomize)